pentaho/pentaho-kettle/README.txt

      configuration is available without restarting Eclipse by right-clicking on the .launch file and selecting "Run As..." then the name of the project.

+OK.
+I just want to add a new property to a step using Eclipse as my IDE.
+What do I have to do?

+     - Check out the project and set it up as an Eclipse Java project.
+     - Run the create-dot-classpath ant target
+     - Refresh the Eclipse changes.
+     - Make the appropriate code changes in the step meta and the step dialog.
+     - Changes can be verified by running the <project>.launch file where <project>
+       is the name of the Eclipse project.

 Why does the build output appear to download JARs multiple times?